episerver/Foundation-docs/Foundation.Cms/Block Types/Container block.md

 ![Container Block](Screenshots/Container%20Block%20-%20icon.png)

-A *Block Type* designed to group several blocks into one single block.
+A *Block Type* designed to group several blocks in one block.

 ## Property List
 The following property list includes properties that are unique to this content type.
 For a list of global properties, view our [*Common Page Properties*](../../Common%20Page%20Properties.md) list.